eclipse/mosaic.website/content/docs/visualization/statistics.md

 processing of the obtained data.

 1. `source`: Data to obtain, choose between:
-    * `VehicleSpeeds` - Obtain the speeds of the vehicles of each simulation step.
+    * `VehicleSpeeds` - Obtain the speeds of the vehicles within each simulation step.
     * `VehicleStops` - The total number of stops during the journey of each vehicle.
     * `VehicleTravelTimes` - The total travel time in s of the vehicles.
     * `VehicleDelayTimes` - The deviation of the travel time compared to the fastest travel time possible for the vehicles (in s).
-    * `VehicleTravelledDistances` - The travelled distance of the vehicles in m.
+    * `VehicleTravelledDistances` - The traveled distance of the vehicles in m.
     * `VehicleFuelConsumptions` - The fuel consumptions of the vehicles in l per km.
     * `VehicleHeadways` - Obtain the headway towards the leading vehicle of each vehicle for each simulation step.
-To obtain this value, an application has to be deployed on the vehicles which activates the front distance sensor.
+To get this value, an application has to be deployed on the vehicles that activate the front distance sensor.
     * `DetectorFlow` - The flows of each subscribed induction loop.

 {{% alert note %}}
-For using the detector flow type, inductions loops need to be configured in the SUMO and mapping configuration files (e.g. Highway tutorial).
+For using the detector flow type, inductions loops need to be configured in the SUMO and mapping configuration files (e.g., Highway tutorial).
 {{% /alert %}}

 2. `group-by`: The vehicles will be grouped by its vehicle type name (`VehicleType`), group they belong